 A small village at the Austrian boarder to Czech Republic and Slovakia.
 One of the many ends of the world, thanks God.

-NISSAN Frontier (in Europe "Navara" with a diesel-engine) with pop-up-top cabin on the back, less than 20´ (6m) long, 2 years old, no slide outs but stove (LPG) outside if weather conditions will allow ;-) We are 100% independent from hook-ups.
+NISSAN Frontier (in Europe "Navara" with a diesel-engine) with pop-up-top cabin on the back, less than 20´ (6m) long, 4 years old, no slide outs but stove (LPG) outside if weather conditions will allow ;-) We are 100% independent from hook-ups.

 We had ElliWolfgang for two nights and what a pleasure it was!